 Only Juan Taborda (Co-PI) and Pablo Busto (Sub-I) will have access to both PII and the research data.
 Other researchers within the research team and colleagues from Root Capital, will have access to deidentified data stored in Root Capital’s cloud repository.

 Files containing keys to match PII to the anonymized data will be stored in encrypted cloud locations that will only be accessible by Juan Taborda (Co-PI) and Pablo Busto (Sub-I).
+PII data will be stored in the cloud-based password encrypted location for 3-years after study completion.
+If no additional funding has been secured to perform a second round of data collection or if there is no reasonable possibility that the research team is required to defend against an allegation of scientific misconduct the PII data file will be destroyed.
 In case of publication, data will be made public following open access and replication standards in a publicly available data repository.

 Security